piskvorky/bounter/README.md

 However, unlike `dict` or `Counter`, Bounter can process huge collections where the items would not even fit in RAM.
 This commonly happens in Machine Learning and NLP, with tasks like **dictionary building** or **collocation detection** that need to estimate counts of billions of items (token ngrams) for their statistical scoring and subsequent filtering.

 Bounter implements approximative algorithms using optimized low-level C structures, to avoid the overhead of Python objects.
 It lets you specify the maximum amount of RAM you want to use.
-In the Wikipedia example below, Bounter uses FIXMEx less memory compared to `Counter`.
+In the Wikipedia example below, Bounter uses 17x less memory compared to `Counter`.

 Bounter is also marginally faster than the built-in `dict` and `Counter`, so wherever you can represent your **items as strings** (both byte-strings and unicode are fine, and Bounter works in both Python2 and Python3), there's no reason not to use Bounter instead.